The Lunar Chronicles (Book Series) Review

 The Lunar Chronicles is a tetralogy of fantasy novels written by Marissa Meyer.
 The series derives its main characters from the children’s fairytales of Cinderella, Little Red Riding Hood, Rapunzel and Snow White.
 (Time to relive the childhood?)

-The series tell the events of hundreds of years in the future.
+The series tells the events of hundreds of years in the future.
 After a devastating war more than a century earlier, the earth is now governed by peaceful empires.
 The moon has been colonised and androids and cyborgs are a common part of the earthen society.
 But things haven’t been that great between Earthens and Lunars (residents of the moon) lately.
 Also, a deadly disease with an unknown cause or cure called Letumosis is raging throughout the world.

 The series consists of four main books and two additional side books.
 The various books in the series are: